-We are pleased to announce the recipients of the 2018 CSW awards!
+We are pleased to announce the recipients of the 2019 CSW Student Awards and Fellowships!

 Penny Kanner Dissertation Research Fellowship

 A CSW Research Affiliate from 1990-2016, Penny Kanner funded this research fellowship to recognize an exceptional dissertation research project pertaining to women or gender that uses historical materials and methods.

 Gracen Brilmyer is a PhD student in Information Studies.
 Their dissertation, lying at the intersection of feminist disability studies and archival studies, examines ways in which disability has played an integral role—although it has often been erased or obscured—within the establishment and contemporary function of natural history museums, primarily by examining The Field Museum of Natural History as a case study.
 This project seeks to grapple with the erasure of disability in this history and conceptualize new ways to read along and against the archival grain to show the multifaceted connections of natural history to disability.
 Their work has been published in Archival Science, The Discipline of Organizing, and various other journals.
 They hold a Master’s in Information Management and Systems from UC Berkeley.